ikvmnet/ikvm/CONTRIBUTING.md

   Outputs the files that make up the Java Runtime Image JDK.
 That is, the contents of the bin/ directory typically associated with a JDK (javac.exe, etc).
 + IKVM.Image.JDK.runtime.*
   Outputs the runtime-specific files that make up the Java Runtime Image JDK.
-+ ikvmc
++ ikvmimp
-  `ikvmc` executable.
+  `ikvmimp` executable.
 Transforms Java class files or JAR files into .NET libraries or executables.
-+ ikvmstub
++ ikvmexp
-  `ikvmstub` executable.
+  `ikvmexp` executable.
 Generates Java JAR files for .NET assemblies.
 When building Java code that depends on .NET code, these stubs can be used as references.
 + IKVM.Tests
   Various unit tests against IKVM functionality.
 + IKVM.Runtime-ref